LukeGrahamLandry/franca/devlog.md

 - it's too tedious to keep changing the string to test different carts. added gallery ui that lets you select a game from site/static/carts. mandatory coordinate system hell.
+- why no tetris? odd that some of the text draws and some doesn't. seems only the atoi computed ones work, not string literals. oh im dumb, w4_runtimeInit is zeroing all the memory for good luck so can't instantiate first.
+- wasm: float select. abs,floor.
+- keyboard/mouse input

 ## (May 5)